-4.15 Non-toxic contamination can include the creation of dust.
-This can smother terrestrial habitats, preventing natural processes, and as increased sediment, can potentially affect the turbidity of aquatic habitats.
-Dust/sediment may also contribute to nutrient enrichment, which can lead to changes in the rate of vegetative succession and habitat composition.
+4.15 Non-toxic contamination can include the creation of dust which can smother habitats preventing natural processes and may also lead to effects associated with increased sediment and dust which can potentially affect the turbidity of aquatic habitats and can also contribute to nutrient enrichment which can lead to changes in the rate of vegetative succession and habitat composition.

-4.16 The effects of non-toxic contamination are most likely to be significant if development takes place within 500m of a European site with qualifying features sensitive to these effects, such as riparian and wetland habitats, or sites designated for habitats and plant species.
-This is the distance that, in our experience, provides a robust assessment of effects in plan-level HRA and meets with the agreement of Natural England.

-4.17 All European sites were located over 500m from the neighbourhood plan area and therefore were not considered susceptible to impacts from development in the plan area.
+- 4.16 The effects of non-toxic contamination are most likely to be significant if development takes place within 500m of a European site with qualifying features sensitive to these types of disturbance, such as riparian and wetland habitats, or sites designated for habitats and plant species.
+This is the distance that, in our experience, provides a robust assessment of effects in plan-level HRA and meets with the agreement of Natural England. - 4.17 All European sites were located over 500m from the neighbourhood plan area and therefore were not considered susceptible to impacts from development in the plan area.
 These European sites were screened out of the assessment.